 Question 5: Who will you travel with on your next trip?

 The vast majority of respondents—68%—plan on traveling with family on their first post-pandemic trip.
 Another 14% want to travel with friends and 13% prefer to travel solo.
 Just 5% plan to travel with a group on a guided tour.

 Find inspiration for a family trip with these budget camping destinations, national parks to explore and beachfront campgrounds.
 For future trips with extended family and friends, read about getting the most out of a multigenerational vacation or start planning one of these 5 affordable weekend getaways for you and your gal pals.
 And if you prefer to travel alone, here’s how to plan the solo trip of a lifetime.

 Question 6: What will be your primary mode of transportation?

 The close quarters of a plane aren’t stopping NEA members – 42% of respondent plan on flying when they start to travel again.
 Driving your own car comes in at 37%, followed by 11% wanting to rent a car.
 Just a few of you plan on going on a cruise, using ride-share or renting an RV.

 Question 7: Where will you stay?

 With the hospitality industry slowly opening up again, 59% of respondents plan on staying in a hotel or motel during their next trip.
-A resort trip is wanted by 19% followed by 16% staying at a relative or friend’s house.
+A resort trip is wanted by 19% of respondents followed by 16% wanting to stay at a relative or friend’s house.
 A mere 5% prefer a tent or an RV and 1% of members would just do a day trip and go back home.